 Jitter Measurement

-What is Jitter
+What is Jitter?

 Jitter measurement is usually needed to see the quality of streaming protocols such as:

-- IP Telephony
+• IP Telephony

-- IP Television
+• IP Television

-- Video conferencing
+• Video conferencing

-- Video & music streaming
+• Video and music streaming

 and more...

-The ICMP agent has a functionality, that enables it to measure the jitter of remote stations.
-The method of measuring the jitter is by sending multiple icmp requests in a given monitoring cycle to the IP address, and then measuring the response time to those requests.
+The ICMP agent has a functionality that enables it to measure the jitter of remote stations.
+The method of measuring the jitter is to send multiple ICMP requests in a given monitoring cycle to the IP address, and then measure the response time of those requests.
+The user can determine the number of requests that compose a single cycle.
+The output, returned by the agent, is processed.
+The average, mean, Max, Median, and standard deviation are calculated.

-The product supports limits on several statistical functions that can be applied to the differences in the response time such as:
+The product supports limits on several statistical functions that can be applied to the differences in the response time, such as:

-- Standard deviation
+• Standard deviation

 and others...